jasonfrink/Cisco-Packet-Tracer-Set-Up/README.md

 ![4](https://github.com/user-attachments/assets/79a78d50-fcc6-41ef-b8a5-3041ccb29ee4)

-We test the connection by pinging PC1 from PCO which is successful.
+We test the connection by pinging PC1 from PC0 which is successful.

 ![5](https://github.com/user-attachments/assets/68998ad5-0ea9-4c95-a820-9648a0963ded)